Advertisement

 • inertial and vibration detectors – detecting vibrations and tremors, etc.

-Modern SSWiN systems – what makes them stand out?
+Modern intruder alarm systems – what makes them stand out?

-Modern SSWiN alarm systems are wireless systems that do not require any interference with the building by installing cables.
-Only the control panel is connected to the network, and all other system components communicate with the control panel via radio waves.
-Contemporary modern SSWiN systems also offer many automated features.
-The SSWiN system checks and verifies its readiness for operation through, for example, an automatic communication check between the detector and the control panel, and verifies the battery status of the control panel.
-A modern SSWiN system also includes a function for listening to what is happening in the facility in real time, the ability to distinguish the voice of the owner/manager, or the ability to control the system from anywhere, e.g. via a smartphone.
-A modern SSWiN system also offers: flexible installation programming, online status preview, archived information, management of designated zones and their security, etc.
+Modern SSWiN alarm systems are wireless systems that do not require any structural alterations to the building to lay cabling.
+Only the control panel is connected to the mains; all other system components communicate with the control panel via radio waves.
+Contemporary SSWiN systems also offer a range of automated features.
+The SSWiN system checks and verifies its operational readiness through, for example, an automatic function that checks communication between the detector and the control panel, and verifies the control panel’s battery status.
+A modern SSWiN system also features real-time monitoring of what is happening on the premises, the ability to distinguish the owner’s/manager’s voice, and the option to control the system via, for example, a smartphone from anywhere.
+A modern SSWiN system also offers: flexible system programming, online monitoring of the current status, archived data, management of designated zones and their security, etc.

 Product variants